Frequently Asked Questions

 HOW MANY COACHING SESSIONS DO PEOPLE USUALLY SIGN UP FOR?

 Different coaches have different programs and schedules.
 The EffortWise program is 12 weeks long, with 1 or 2 hour-long sessions per week.
-Many clients do just the 12 weeks and then feel excited to use the framework on their own.
+Many clients do just the 12 weeks and then choose to use the framework on their own.
 Some clients will bring up other issues they would like support with, aside from the coaching program, which means they might continue coaching for longer than 12 weeks.
 Some clients choose to do more sessions but spread them out, so they have ongoing support from the coaching relationship, but with less financial investment.